 - Jowls can be reduced through surgical or non-surgical interventions.

-- So-called anti-aging exercises are ineffective, and may actually make matters worse.
+- So-called anti-aging facial exercises are ineffective, and may actually make jowls worse.

-- Regular use of skincare products can help repair and maintain the skin’s tone and texture.
+- Regular use of skin care products can help to repair and maintain the skin’s tone and texture.

 Jowls are the areas of skin and tissue on your face that sag below your chin or jawline.
-Everyone gets them eventually, and they become more prominent as we age.
+They appear on almost everyone as they age, and become increasingly visible as time goes by.

-Genetic predisposition is a known factor.
-Oftentimes, you can look at your older family members to get a sense of how jowls will affect your appearance.
+Genetic predisposition is one known factor for pronounced jowls.
+Oftentimes, you can look at your older family members to get a sense of how jowls will affect your appearance as you age.
 Jowls can also be exacerbated by weight loss and exposure to the sun.

 If you’re tired of the way your jowls make you look, it might seem like invasive procedures are the only way to tighten all that loose, hanging skin.
 Luckily, there are several other options that can give the area below your chin more definition and tone.

-With the advances of dermal fillers and energy-based procedures, there are plenty of no-knife options available—you just need to pick the one that’s best for you.
+With the advances in dermal fillers and energy-based procedures, there are plenty of no-knife options available — you just need to pick the one that’s best for you.

 Depending on the condition of the skin around your jaw area, certain procedures may be more effective than others, so be sure to seek out expert medical advice before undergoing any sort of treatment.

-Mini-face lifts concentrate on wrinkles and signs of aging in the lower third of the face.
-If you’re most concerned about your jowls as opposed to other signs of aging on your face, then this might be the way to go.
+Mini facelifts concentrate on wrinkles and signs of aging in the lower third of the face.
+If you’re more concerned about your jowls than other signs of aging on your face, then this might be the way to go.
 A plastic surgeon will make small incisions around the ears to remove excess skin and fat tissue, dramatically rejuvenating and defining your lower face area.

-According to Chaska, MN plastic surgeon Dr. James P. Wire, MD, there are several benefits to mini-face lift surgery, although the results may not be as dramatic as those you can expect from a full facelift.
-Because few incisions are required, scarring remains minimal and easily concealed by other facial features.
-And since you’re only getting surgery on the lower third of your face, recovery time generally shorter.
-Another perk is that it’s less likely people will notice you’ve had work done, so you won’t need to feel self-conscious or worry about what others might think.
+According to Chaska, MN plastic surgeon Dr. James P. Wire, there are several benefits to mini facelift surgery, although the results may not be as dramatic as those you can expect from a full facelift.
+As few incisions are required, scarring remains minimal and is easily concealed by other facial features.

-Undergoing a mini-face lifts is also quick and relatively straightforward: the procedure is performed under local anesthesia, and lasts a few hours at most.
+Undergoing a mini facelift is also quick and relatively straightforward.
+The procedure is performed under local anesthesia, and lasts a few hours at most.

-Also known as a lower rhytidectomy, a neck lift is performed under general anesthesia and allows you to choose between a traditional neck lift or a limited incision neck lift.
-Like the mini-face lift, a limited incision neck lift only involves small incisions around your ears.
+Also known as a lower rhytidectomy, a neck lift is performed under general anesthesia.
+You can choose between a traditional neck lift or a limited incision neck lift.
+Like the mini facelift, a limited incision neck lift only involves small incisions around your ears.
 This minimizes scarring, but often produces less dramatic results.

-While many factors influence each individual’s surgical outcome, it can be helpful to check out some before and after pictures with your plastic surgeon to get a sense of how the procedure can improve your appearance.
+While many factors influence each individual’s surgical outcome, it can be helpful to review some before and after pictures with your plastic surgeon to get a sense of how the procedure can improve your appearance.

 If you’d rather not go under the knife, there are plenty of nonsurgical facial-tightening interventions that can give you great results.

-Thermage is a radiofrequency procedure for areas that are prone to wrinkles and other signs of aging, such as the eyes, cheeks, brows, and jawline area.
+Thermage is a radio frequency (RF) procedure for areas that are prone to wrinkles and other signs of aging, such as the eyes, cheeks, brows, and jawline area.
 Thermage uses a combination of heat energy and cooling effects to stimulate collagen production in the targeted area.
 This can help lift the skin and give it a more youthful appearance.

 For a small area, like your face or eyes, a Thermage session lasts around 45 minutes, while larger areas may require up to 90 minutes.
-It’s not uncommon for patients to see results immediately after their first session — on the same day, even.
+It’s not uncommon for patients to see results immediately after their first session.

 Ultherapy is similar to Thermage, but instead of radiofrequency it uses ultrasound energy to stimulate collagen production.
 Undergoing this non-invasive procedure will help lift, tone, and tighten facial skin.

 It is important to note that treatments like Thermage and Ultherapy only have a superficial effect on the skin’s appearance.
-As prominent jowls are the result of laxity to deeper facial tissues, these noninvasive treatments will likely have very little effect, if any.
-Similarly, if you’re most concerned about reducing your turkey neck, you might want to consider other options.
+As prominent jowls are the result of laxity to deeper facial tissues, these noninvasive treatments will likely have very little, if any, effect.
+Similarly, if you’re most concerned about reducing a turkey neck, you might want to consider other options.